A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Overview of Gait Recognition

-\textbf{Depth Image}.
+$\bullet$~\textbf{Depth Image}.
 Unlike color images, depth images can provide a 3D structure of bodies since each pixel value is the distance between the object and the camera.
 The low-priced depth cameras like Kinect~\cite{kinectsensor} provide the possibility for gait recognition using depth images.
-In~\cite{dataset_tum_gaid} traditional GEI is compared with depth-based templates such as Depth-GEI, DGHEI, and GEV, and experiments show that depth templates can achieve better performance.
-A complete review on gait recognition with depth images can be found in~\cite{depthgaitreview} which provides a public depth datasets and introduces most methods with depth images.
+In~\cite{dataset_tum_gaid}, traditional GEI is compared with depth-based templates such as Depth-GEI, DGHEI, and GEV, and experiments show that depth templates can achieve better performance.
+A comprehensive review on gait recognition with depth images can be found in~\cite{depthgaitreview}, introducing public depth datasets and most methods with depth images.
 Depth image-based gait recognition has a primary challenge in that a depth camera can only capture data in a range of 10 meters.
 Besides, the active infrared light from depth cameras will decrease dramatically with the distance and can also be disturbed by sunlight.
 For those reasons, gait recognition with depth images is difficult to deploy into an outdoor system to capture gait from a distance.

-\textbf{Dynamic Event Stream}.
-Other advanced cameras, event stream cameras, can capture high-speed movements without blurs.
+$\bullet$~\textbf{Dynamic Event Stream}.
+Event stream cameras can capture high-speed movements without blurs.
 The dynamic vision sensors can capture microsecond-level pixel intensity changes as events by a class of neuromorphic devices.
-Therefore, the event stream is converted into image-like representations, allowing CNN-based methods to extract discriminative features.
-Event streams may provide much more promising performance from their ability to capture high dynamic fine-grained motion.
-EV-Gait~\cite{evgait} is the first work we find in the literature on dynamic vision sensors for gait recognition.
+By converting the event stream into image-like representations~\cite{evgait}, CNN-based methods can contribute to extracting discriminative features from this data modality.
+Event streams may provide much more promising performance from their ability to capture dynamic fine-grained motion.
+In the literature, EV-Gait~\cite{evgait} is the first work on dynamic vision sensors for gait recognition.
 It achieved nearly 96\% recognition accuracy in a real-world setting and comparable performance with state-of-the-art RGB-based gait recognition methods on the CASIA-B benchmark.
 However, more studies on this new sensor are needed, and it is great potential for event cameras to deploy gait recognition systems in the future.